Schema architecture

 The purpose document block type wraps the common useCases data model with a type discriminator:

-{ "type": "purpose", "useCases": { "whenToUse": [ { "description": "When the user needs to trigger an action such as submitting a form." } ], "whenNotToUse": [ { "description": "When the action navigates to a different page.", "alternative": { "name": "link", "rationale": "Links carry native navigation semantics." } } ] } }
+{ "type": "purpose", "useCases": { "whenToUse": [ { "description": "When the user needs to trigger an action such as submitting a form." } ], "whenNotToUse": [ { "description": "When the action navigates to a different page.", "alternative": { "identifier": "link", "rationale": "Links carry native navigation semantics." } } ] } }

 This uses the same useCases shape as variant values and state entries (full model in Use Cases).